rwynn/monstache-site/src/advanced.md

 ```

-plugins can be compiled using
+Compile your plugin to a .so with

   go build -buildmode=plugin -o myplugin.so myplugin.go

-to enable the plugin, start monstache with
+Run the binary, the one you built above with `go install` (not a release binary), with the following arguments

-    monstache -mapper-plugin-path /path/to/myplugin.so
+  $GOPATH/bin/monstache -mapper-plugin-path /path/to/myplugin.so

-the following example plugin simply converts top level string values to uppercase
+The following example plugin simply converts top-level string values to uppercase

 ```go
 package main